StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/06_Go To the Nations/Good News for Muslims.md

 In several places the Qur'an says that God has confirmed to the "prophet" that the Torah and the Gospel which Muhammad had in his day are true:

+## Surah 2:136 We believe what was given to Jesus

 >   "We believe in God and what was given to Moses, David, Jesus and the prophets by their Lord.”
 (Surah 2:136)

+## Surah 3:3 He revealed the Torah and the Gospel

 >   "He has revealed to you O Prophet the Book in truth, **confirming** what came before it, as He revealed the Torah and **the Gospel**" (Surah 3:3)

+## Surah 4:136

 >   O believers! **Have faith in** Allah, His Messenger, the Book He has revealed to His Messenger, and **the Scriptures He revealed before**.
 Indeed, whoever denies Allah, His angels, His Books, His messengers, and the Last Day has clearly gone far astray.
 (Surah 4:136)